-Why Don’t We Pray?
+Why Christians Don’t Pray

-The Bible says, “He that cometh to God must believe that He is, and that He is a rewarder of them that diligently seek Him.”
-(Hebrews 11:6).
+- We don’t believe.
+“He that cometh to God must believe that He is, and that He is a rewarder of them that diligently seek Him” (Hebrews 11:6).
 We must really believe “He is” or we will never come to Him in prayer.
 If we don’t come to Him in prayer we inevitably don’t really believe.
 We don’t believe God will hear or answer our prayers.
 We either don’t believe He is able to answer our prayer, our request is to big for Him, He can’t handle it, He’s too far removed (transcendent), or He doesn’t really care enough to intervene on our behalf.

 Paul wrote, “How then shall they call on Him in whom they have not believed” (Romans 10:14)?
 We are unable or unmotivated to call on Him because of our unbelief.
-Think about it, if we knew if we asked Him for something right now He would grant it, would we not go to Him in prayer?
+Think about it, if we knew that if we asked Him for something right now He would grant it, would we not go to Him in prayer?
 Of course, any of us would.
 Let me encourage you, nothing is too hard or difficult for Him (Ephesians 3:20, Genesis 18:14, Job 42:2, Jeremiah 32:17 and 32:27, Luke 1:37, Matthew 19:26).
 God does care and desires to meet our every need (1 Peter 5:7, Philippians 4:19).
 We must correct our thinking and then we will be free to seek Him in prayer (Proverbs 23:7a).

+- Our flesh is weak.
 “The spirit is willing, but the flesh is weak” (Mark 14:38).
 Our flesh is opposed to anything spiritual and will fight us all the way.
 Paul said, “For the flesh sets its desire against the Spirit, and the Spirit against the flesh, for these are in contrary to one another, so that you may not do the things that you please” (Galatians 5:17).
 If you want to see how weak your flesh is try praying for an entire hour (Mark 14:37).

+- We lack spiritual discipline.
 We may be saved, sanctified and Spirit-Filled, but without discipline we will never spend quality time with God in prayer.
 The Psalmist wrote, “Delight yourself in the Lord; And He will give you the desires of your heart.
 Commit your way to the Lord, Trust also in Him, and He will bring it to pass” (Psalms 37:4-5).

 Notice the verses says, “Delight yourself in the Lord, commit your way to the Lord.”
 Many have the desire to pray but never get around to it.
 We may delight in the Lord and desire to spend time with Him but it takes commitment and discipline if we are to follow through on our desire and spend time with Him in prayer.
 No one will ever spends regular quality time in prayer without commitment and discipline.
 We must have a resolve that nothing will get in our way of spending time with God.
 It will help to set apart a specific time for daily prayer.
 Once we get use to it, it will become easier and easier.
 It is important that we don’t give up if we happen to fall short and miss a day.
 If you miss one day just take up where you left off the next day and keep pressing on.

 - We’ve left our first love.
 Jesus said to the church of Ephesus, “I have this against you, that you have left your first love.
 Therefore remember from where you have fallen, and repent” (Revelation 2:4).
 We no longer have that enjoyment of God’s presence we once had.
 We have left our first love and must return.
 “Oh, taste and see that the Lord is good; Blessed is the man who trusts in Him” (Psalms 34:8).

 Like many couples, we start off loving spending time with each other and as time goes on we let the fire die out and spend less and less time with each other.
 At the beginning of the relationship nothing could keep us apart.
 It’s the same with our relationship with God.
 We have forgotten that “in Your (His) presence is fullness of joy; at Your (His) right hand there are pleasures forever” (Psalms 16:11).